 Report was prepared within the framework of project Promoting Internet Freedom in South Caucasus.
-The project is being implemented by Stichting Free Press Unlimited and regional partner Institute for Development of Freedom of Information (IDFI), with the financial support of Embassy of the Kingdom of the Netherlands in Georgia and Armenia
+The project is being implemented by Stichting Free Press Unlimited and regional partner Institute for Development of Freedom of Information (IDFI).

 Authors:

 Tamar lakobidze Teona Turashvili